Leendert van der Vlugt: Constructivism

-The influence of Russian Constructivism is evident in the Van Nelle Factory.
+The influence of Constructivism is evident in the Van Nelle Factory.
 From 1926 to 1928, Mart Stam was an assistant in the office and was partly involved in the design of this project.
 Through his communicative skills and many connections, Mart Stam had made contact with the Russian avant-garde in Berlin in 1922.
 In 1926, during his first year of work for the Brinkman & Van der Vlugt office, he organized an architectural trip to the Netherlands for the Russian artist El Lissitzky and his wife Sophie Küppers, a collector of contemporary art.
 They visited the architects Jacobus Oud, Gerrit Rietveld, Cornelis van Eesteren and others.
 According to Sophie Küppers, Mart Stam told them about "his" factory in the course of the excursion.
-The influence of Russian Constructivism is evident at different parts of the building: the idea of using large letters on the roofs, for example.
 The aspect of Constructivism may possibly have come from Mart Stam.
 On the other hand, the fascinating rounded architectural forms (in the office tract and the roof structure) are attributable to Leendert van der Vlugt.